Aphantasia and autism, ADHD, depression: what research shows

 There are no specialized centers yet.
 Look for therapists open to neurodivergence and cognitive variation.
 Ask directly: "Which methods do you offer if someone can't produce inner images?"
 If they answer "imagery training", they likely don't know the topic.

-Take the scientifically validated VVIQ test in 5 minutes and find out where you are on the spectrum.
+Take the VST-16 in 5 minutes and find out where you are on the spectrum (methodology modeled on the VVIQ, Marks 1973).